 B i o g r a p h y

 Australian-born baritone James Roser initially began a career as an environmental scientist, having completed a Bachelor of Advanced Science (Honours) at the University of NSW, before beginning his musical studies.
-He was a recipient of a number of major singing awards in Australia, including the Mietta Song Recital Award, Vienna State Opera Award and Britten-Pears Young Artist Award, was a young artist with Pacific Opera and has sung with the Vienna State Opera, Victorian Opera, Staatstheater Cottbus, Tiroler Festspiele Erl and Opera Australia.
+He was a recipient of a number of major singing awards in Australia, including the Mietta Song Recital Award, Vienna State Opera Award and Britten-Pears Young Artist Award, was a young artist with Pacific Opera and has performed in opera theatres in Austria, Germany, China and Australia, including the Vienna State Opera, Victorian Opera, Tiroler Festspiele Erl, Beijing Music Festival, Shanghai International Arts Festival and State Opera of South Australia.

-He has performed in recital in Australia, France, Germany, Austria, Canada, Italy, Scotland, USA and the United Kingdom, performing for Artsong NSW, Chamber Music Australia, Oxford Lieder Festival, Britten-Pears Young Artist Programme, Franz Schubert Institut, Rainhill Music Festival, Gesellschaft für Musiktheater Wien, has appeared as a soloist with the Australian Brandenburg Orchestra and has been broadcast a number of times in Australia on 2MBS-FM, 3MBS-FM and ABC Classic FM, as well as ORF and Servus TV in Austria.
+He has performed in recital across Europe, as well as in Australia, Canada and the United Kingdom, performing for Artsong NSW, Chamber Music Australia, Oxford Lieder Festival, Britten-Pears Young Artist Programme, Franz Schubert Institut, Rainhill Music Festival, Gesellschaft für Musiktheater Wien, has appeared as a soloist with the Australian Brandenburg Orchestra and has been broadcast a number of times in Australia on 2MBS-FM, 3MBS-FM and ABC Classic FM, as well as ORF and Servus TV in Austria.
 In concert, he has been a soloist in J.S.Bach's St.Matthew's Passion (Jesus), Corrette’s Laudate Dominum, Handel’s Messiah, J.M.Haydn’s Requiem, Faure’s Requiem, Saint-Saens’ Oratorio de Noel, Mozart’s Great Mass in C minor, Schubert’s Mass in G, Vivaldi’s Dixit Dominus and a number of J.S.Bach Cantatas.

-Upcoming operatic role debuts include Kurwenal in 'Tristan und Isolde' and Friedrich in 'Das Liebesverbot'.
+Upcoming operatic role debuts include Giorgio Germont in 'La Traviata', Don Pizarro 'Fidelio' and Friedrich in 'Das Liebesverbot'.

 Photograph: Robert Parigger